Gangaikonda Cholapuram: Arts and architecture

-Chola rulers were patrons of the arts and architecture.
-They built the temple of Gangaikondacholisvara.
-The temple has sculptures of exceptional quality.
-The bronzes of Bhogasakti and Subrahmanya are masterpieces of Chola metal icons.
-The Saurapitha (Solar altar), the lotus altar with eight deities, is considered auspicious.
-The shiva lingam is made from single rock.
+Chola rulers were patrons of the art and architecture.
+They constructed the Gangaikondacholisvaram temple.
+The temple sculptures of high artistic quality.
+Notable among its metalwork are the bronze figures of Bhogasakti and Subrahmanya.
+The Saurapitha (solar altar), the lotus-shaped altar featuring eight deities, is an important feature of the complex.
+The main Shiva lingam is carved from a single block of stone.

-The Chola rulers constructed enormous stone temple complexes with intricate carvings of Hindu gods.
-Rajaraja I built the famous Brihdrishvara temple at Thanjavur, which is about 50 km away from city of Gangaikonda Cholapuram, between 1003 and 1010 CE.
-Shiva is worshipped here.
-The grandeur of this temple has not been diminished by age.
-There is a massive statue of Nandi, the sacred bull of Shiva, in the central courtyard of the temple.
+The Chola emperors constructed enormous stone temple complexes decorated with intricate carvings of Hindu deities.
+Rajaraja I constructed the Brihadrisvara Temple at Thanjavur—located approximately 50 km from Gangaikonda Cholapuram—between 1003 and 1010 CE.
+The temple is dedicated to Shiva and remains one of the largest surviving Chola monuments.
+A huge monolithic statue of Nandi, the sacred bull of Shiva, stands in the central courtyard.